 there’s undetected neurodiversity.
 Here’s why.

-Shortly after my breaking point, I learned that I could request a full evaluation through his school.
+Shortly after my breaking point (a kid trying to punch him in the face at summer camp), I learned that I could request a full evaluation through my son’s school.
 Even though it was Summer Break, I wasn’t willing to wait.
 I couldn’t risk starting another school year with this ongoing dynamic.

 When we got the test results, they revealed that he’s “highly gifted,” which I mistakenly thought was the only missing piece to this puzzle.
-This is partly because I wasn’t told about anything else outside of the norm.
-It’s also because he began to make social progress that school year (third grade) – largely due to an incredibly perceptive teacher.
+This is partly because I wasn’t told about how navigating a disorder and giftedness (i.e., being twice exceptional) would be an ongoing struggle for my son.
+I was made to believe that putting him in a “gifted” program would be the answer to our prayers.
+It’s also because my son began to make social progress that school year (third grade) – largely due to an incredibly perceptive teacher.

 Only half of the challenge